satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Figure 1.
 This flowchart illustrates a model of open scientific review, from inception of an idea through its execution and documentation.
 This article focuses on the review of the documentation, and in particular on post-publication review.
+The numbers in the figure refer to the five solutions we propose to improve the review process: (1) distribute reviews to many reviewers, (2) provide reviewers materials and methods to perform comprehensive evaluation, (3) acknowledge reviewers, (4) quantify review quality, and (5) expedite the post-publication review process and allow it to continue indefinitely.
+Whereas this figure includes a pre-publication review, successful models of scientific review demonstrate that this stage is unnecessary (e.g., arxiv.org).
-Possible criteria for determining when an article is published is when it passes pre-publication review, or when all of its sections have attained some minimum rating by distributed reviewers.
-The numbers in the figure refer to the five solutions we propose to improve the review process:
+Without pre-publication review, another criterion for determining when an article is published could be when all of its sections have attained some minimum rating in an open review.
+However, with the continued inclusion of new comments (or, alternatively, Wikipedia-style edits), the concept of a “publication” itself gives way to a forum or an evolving dialogue.
+In this sense, review can be seen as a form of coauthorship.

-are suggesting and need to be summarized in the caption. also, either the figure, the caption, or the text should mention different publishing
-models: with or without pre-publication review, with or without the notion of a "published version," review as coauthorship, etc.

 1. Distribute reviews to many reviewers.